-Freelance copywriters often also hold an English degree.
-You can easily create a profile on sites like Upwork to start getting paid to write copy.
-To take it a step further, apply for this creative position within a company’s creative or marketing department.
+Copywriting is another solid job for an English degree.
+You can easily create a profile on sites like Upwork to start getting paid to write copy freelance.
+To take it a step further, apply for a creative position within a company’s creative or marketing department.
 Do you have an eye for creativity and a knack for words?
 That’s all you need.

 Technical Writing For Businesses

 Public relations offers another excellent career opportunity for English majors.
-If you have a way with words, then put PR on your radar.
+If you have a way with words and people, then put PR on your radar.
 A background in English or journalism will prosper in this digital-driven field.
 It requires research, database maintenance and excellent communication skills.
 PR is thought of as the strategic, marketing-based sibling of journalism.
 When it comes to your writing skills, PR specialists use the AP Style method to craft company newsletters, press releases and social media posts.

 The wonderful thing about these careers is that you can continue to flex your writing muscle — and also contribute your talents to these in-demand fields.
 You have plenty of valuable skills to bring to the table with a bachelor’s degree in English.
 Forget the cliche of liberal arts majors perpetually working as baristas; your qualifications and expertise with writing can take you far.